sudoblockio/tackle/README.md

 nukikata https://github.com/insight-infrastructure/nukikata-demos
 ```

+Note: If you experience installation errors try `pip3 install nukikata --no-binary :all:`.

 ## Features

 All cookiecutter features are supported in addition to loops, conditionals, and plugins.
 These features are only available to supplied dictionary objects with a `type` key to trigger the associated [operator](cookiecutter/operators).
 Loops and conditionals are triggered by rendering [jinja](https://github.com/pallets/jinja) expressions per the example below.
 Other cookiecutters can be called from a single nukikata to knit together modularized components.